 Teachers spend a great deal of time evaluating their students and writing comments on report cards.

 Parents' written comments about their children's report cards are solicited.

-Grades in music, art, technology and physical education will be entered for K-6 in the January and June marking periods only.
-Grades 3-6 will also receive a grade in foreign language in January and June.
+Grades in music, art, STEM, foreign language, and physical education will be entered for K-6 in the January and June marking periods only.